 If you have a huge tank and planning on using two filters, it is not a bad idea at all – just make sure they match the exact GPH so that you don’t create a current too strong for the inhabitants of your pet kingdom.

-A higher GPH means more possibilities of healthier conditions in their tank which can be good news for your fish or plant.
+A higher GPH means more possibilities for healthier conditions in their tank which can be good news for your fish or plant.
 However, it also has some drawbacks, such as too much movement from the current could stress certain kinds of fish who don’t enjoy being moved around constantly.

 Like betta fish do not tolerate moving water very well because they cannot comfortably swim when feeling stressed.